Minenwerfer: Combat history

-At the outbreak of the First World War, the German army had a total of 160 minenwerfers.
+At the outbreak of the First World War, the German army had 160 minenwerfers.
 They were used successfully in Belgium at Liège and Namur, and against the French fortress of Maubeuge.
-After a few months when trench warfare started, the German infantry began calling for short-range weapons, and the minenwerfer entered the battle.
-Before long Allied forces were demanding similar devices.
+After a few months, when trench warfare started, the German infantry began calling for short-range weapons, and the minenwerfer entered the battle.
+Before long, Allied forces were demanding similar devices.
 A captured minenwerfer was taken to the Royal Artillery Woolwich establishment in London in November 1914 and 100 copies rushed to the front by Christmas.
 By mid-1916 there were 281 heavy, 640 medium, and 763 light minenwerfers in service, with 4,300 new weapons being produced every month.

-With this powerful armory of short-range artillery, the German forces were able to reach across No Man's Land and bring a punishing fire to bear on any target which presented itself.
+With this powerful armory of short-range artillery, the German forces were able to reach across No Man's Land and bring a punishing fire to bear on any target that presented itself.
 When chemical warfare arrived, the minenwerfer was a highly convenient method of delivering gas.
 The first German use of gas was in 1915 during the Battle of Bolimów in Poland on January 31.
-The German army shelled the Russian positions with xylyl bromide, the attack was relatively unsuccessful due to low temperature which prevented the gas from vaporizing and spreading.
+The German army shelled the Russian positions with xylyl bromide, the attack was relatively unsuccessful due to the low temperature, which prevented the gas from vaporizing and spreading.